TomekSzymanski/GridDynamicsAssignment/README.md

 $sbt
 > jmh:run -i 10 -wi 10 -f1 -t1

+To test for other sizes of input task change in QueryEvaluatorPerformanceTest.scala: BenchmarkState.InputTaskSize

 Possible optimisations:
-0. Run profiler
 1. Throw away Scala, only pure Java
 2. In interfaces pass Java arrays of primitives (int, long).
 To safe on auto boxing and collection structures.
+Currently profiler shows 40% CPU spent in boxing integers!!
-Try out more primitive collections (fastutils, GoldmanSachs etc.)
+3. Try out more primitive collections (fastutils, GoldmanSachs etc.)
-3. log gc timestamp and details, maybe extend much heap